Saddleworth Moor: Events

 In August 1949, a BEA Douglas DC3 crashed into the hill at Wimberry Stones at the top of the Chew Valley killing 24 passengers and crew and leaving eight survivors.

-The moor was the burial site of at least four victims of Ian Brady and Myra Hindley, the Moors murderers.
+The moor was the burial site of at least four victims of the serial killers Ian Brady and Myra Hindley; consequently, the murders they committed became known as the Moors murders.
 In October 1965, following their arrest for the murder of Edward Evans in Hattersley, the bodies of Lesley Ann Downey and John Kilbride were discovered buried on the moors.
 Kilbride had been murdered on the moors by Brady on 23 November 1963; Downey had been murdered, at the couple's house, on Boxing Day 1964, before being buried on the moor the next day.
 The police were led to Saddleworth Moor by photographs found among Brady's possessions, and claims by Hindley's brother-in-law that Brady had boasted of committing several murders and burying the bodies on the moor.
 The body of Pauline Reade, their first victim, who had been murdered in July 1963, was recovered on 1 July 1987, a year after the pair admitted the murder.
-They also admitted murdering Keith Bennett and burying his body on the moors in June 1964.
+They also admitted murdering Keith Bennett and burying his body on the moors in June 1964, although more than 60 years on his body has still not been found.
 On 30 September 2022 Greater Manchester Police searched for the body of Bennett after receiving information from amateur investigator and author Russell Edwards.
 On 7 October the police announced they had ended their search without finding any sign of human remains.

 In December 2015, the body of an unknown man was found beneath Rob's Rocks on the track between Chew and Dovestone Reservoirs.
 He had died of strychnine poisoning.
 He was identified in January 2017 as David Lytton who had flown from Pakistan two days before his body was found.

 A wildfire broke out on the moor on 24 June 2018, resulting in mass evacuations and damage to a large area.
 Fifty homes were evacuated and about 150 people have been affected in Carrbrook, near Stalybridge.
 On 30 June firefighters were still fighting the blaze.
 Greater Manchester Mayor Andy Burnham said a "request to the military for extra support" was being prepared "so there is a back-up plan" to support firefighters and the military have been brought in.
 As a peat moor, the fire burns primarily underground before setting different parts of the moor alight, which makes it particularly hard to fight as well as releasing excessive smoke and reaching extremely high temperatures.
 It was predicted by fire chiefs that it could grow on for another few weeks after the fire first ignited.

 Jonathan Reynolds said ministers would "need to look seriously at our capacity to deal with these kinds of fires in future, including military capacity we might have lost in recent years".

 In February 2019, on the warmest winter day on record, a blaze, described by witnesses as "apocalyptic" occurred on the moor.